zhanghaoyang0/DGAT-onco/README.md

 ...

 ## calculate_uemd.py
-This script generate uemd and its significance of each gene from a mutation matrix file
+This script generate uemd and its significance of each gene from a mutation matrix file.

 Usage: python3 calculate_uemd.py input_file output_file score sig_test
 "input_file": passing a address of inpute file